EDRN/P5/README.md

 ## 🤓 Development

+First, clone the repository and then run `pre-commit install` to get the pre-commit hooks installed.

 To develop the portal software for the Early Detection Research Network, you'll need Python, PostgreSQL, Elasticsearch, Redis, and a couple of environment variables.
 Note that these environment variables should be provided in the development environment, by the continuous integration, by the containerization system, etc. They must be set *always*:

 | Variable Name        | Use                                                | Value                               |